-When art is used to teach mathematics, it can impact students’ understanding and retention of key concepts and vocabulary.
-Both fields observe, describe, and imitate our natural world, which is important as students advance not only in mathematics or art, but also in science, technology, and engineering.
+When art is used to teach science, technology, engineering, and mathematics (STEM), it can impact students’ understanding and retention of key concepts and vocabulary.
+Both fields observe, describe, and imitate our natural world, which is important as students advance in STEM and art.
 When students are equipped with knowledge of these fields, it improves economic development and allows children to see themselves as collaborators, problem solvers and critical thinkers.

 OUR OBJECTIVES & VALUES

-TEACHING MATHEMATICS WITH ART USING COST EFFECTIVE STRATEGIES.
+TEACHING STEM WITH ART USING COST EFFECTIVE STRATEGIES.

 We value the local resources, surroundings, and environment children grow up in and address these resources and knowledge into our workshops.
 By focusing on the local resources available to students we are able to conduct our workshops cost effectively.